Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * Better depends on your goodness metric (`Jim Waldo <http://web.archive.org/web/20210325222034/https://www.artima.com/weblogs/viewpost.jsp?thread=24807>`__)
 * The shorter the [edit-test] cycle, the happier the programmer. (`Yue Yao <https://tripack45.github.io/2018/11/03/edit-compile-run/>`__)
 * Do all things without grumbling or complaining (Philippians 2:14)
+* Secure by default: The default level of access should have the least privilege and the most number of checks.
+(OpenBSD)
+* Organize functions by functionality into expressive components. (`Uli Weltersbach <https://reasoncodeexample.com/2016/03/06/a-place-for-everything-and-everything-in-its-place-thoughts-on-organizing-source-code-by-type/>`__)
+* When two elements of an interface conflict, or are ambiguous, the behavior should be that which will least surprise the user; in particular a programmer should try to think of the behavior that will least surprise someone who uses the program, rather than that behavior that is natural from knowing the inner workings of the program. (`POLA <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`__)

+Readability is a function of the program, not so much the programming language.
+Liberal comments can make even Brainfuck programs quite readable.
+So it is only a consideration for the compiler - but even there, the extensive documentation means that few people will actually read the compiler code.
+So readability isn't a principle here.
+But cutting the time needed to understand code results in a shorter edit-test cycle so is often a win (the split is 5% New Code, 25% Modifying Existing Code, 70% Understanding Code from `here <https://web.archive.org/web/20060213015737/http://blogs.msdn.com/peterhal/archive/2006/01/04/509302.aspx>`__).

+"Turtles all the way down" only makes sense in the context of a directional layout, such as inheritance.
+But Java rules out an infinite inheritance tree - it would require infinite space.
+Even cyclic inheritance trees are out.

 Goals
 =====